 If a mediator helped you with your arrangements, you’ll need to print a signature page to create a binding agreement.
 Choose the PDF to download:

 Download the PDF you need and attach it to your plan.
-If you and the other parent didn't have a mediator's help, your parenting plan will already have the signature lines for you both to sign.
+If you and the other person didn't have a mediator's help, your arrangements will already have the signature lines for you both to sign.

 Someone who witnesses an agreement doesn’t become a party to that agreement and isn’t responsible for seeing that the agreement is followed.
 By signing the agreement, the witness is verifying that:

-Family Law in BC’s step-by-step guide Get a final family order in Provincial Court if you both agree and the information page on Getting a final family order in Supreme Court if you both agree can help you through the steps of getting consent orders in either Provincial or Supreme Court.
+Family Law in BC’s step-by-step guide Get a family order in Provincial Court if you both agree and the information page on Get a final family order in Supreme Court if you both agree can help you through the steps of getting consent orders in either Provincial or Supreme Court.
 They have links to all the forms you must fill out, detailed instructions, and links to other resources.